 - We will acknowledge you wherever possible, but you agree that we are not obliged to do so.
 By submitting an entry, you agree that the Woodland Trust may use the material for any purpose and in any way it chooses, including, but not limited to, developing, manufacturing and marketing products.
 You also authorise the Woodland Trust to share your entry with any of its partners without requiring your prior consent

 The Woodland Trust excludes all liability under these terms, in contract or tort (including negligence) for any loss, damage, costs and/or expenses, loss of profits, goodwill, consequential, indirect or special losses, howsoever caused, suffered or incurred in connection with the competition

-We reserve the right to vary these Terms and Conditions at any time.
-Any variations will be notified to you by email and/or by posting the variations to our website
+- We reserve the right to vary these Terms and Conditions at any time.
+Any variations will be notified to you by email and/or by posting the variations on our website

-These Competition Terms and Conditions (as amended from time to time) constitute the entire agreement between you and the Woodland Trust concerning your entry to the Tree of the Year Competition
+- Unless varied by the Woodland Trust, these Competition Terms and Conditions constitute the entire agreement between you and the Woodland Trust concerning your entry to the Tree of the Year Competition

-Please note that on the form you are asked for your agreement that the Woodland Trust may stay in contact with you.
-We'd love to keep in touch with you so we can let you know more about our news, appeals, campaigns, events, products and how you can get involved.
+Please note that on the entry form you are asked for your agreement that the Woodland Trust may stay in contact with you.
+We would love to keep in touch with you so we can let you know more about our news, appeals, campaigns, events, products and how you can get involved.